Woman Killed By Her 2 Pit Bulls In Attack At Irving Animal Hospital

-IRVING (CBSDFW.COM) – A woman has died from her injuries after her two pit bulls attacked her at an Irving animal hospital, and responding officers were forced to shoot and kill the dogs, police say.
+IRVING (CBSDFW.COM) – A woman died from her injuries after her two pit bulls attacked her at an Irving animal hospital, and responding officers were forced to shoot and kill the dogs, police say.

 Police say officers responded to the incident at around 11:45 a.m.
 Saturday at the O’Connor Animal Hospital after receiving a 911 call about the woman lying unconscious outside of the hospital in an exercise area.